 Consistent with our updated Records Retention Policy, we plan to further capitalize on the use of the document scanning system we have been utilizing for the last several years to create electronic files of many of our standard forms and historical business documents.
-The capability of almost instantaneously transforming paper documents and information into an electronic format for access and distribution would tremendously increase our internal efficiency and provide a more timely response rate.
+The capability of almost instantaneously transforming paper documents and information into an electronic format for access and distribution would tremendously increase internal efficiency and provide a more timely response rate.
 Again, from a customer service perspective, this would be viewed favorably and enhance our overall operations from an efficiency and constituency relations standpoint.
-We have actually started this transition and hope to be even more significantly into this transition over the upcoming year.
+We are in the midst of this transition and hope to be even more significantly along with this project over the upcoming year.